-As the play opens, it is Christmas Eve, 1842, in London, England.
-A group of carolers tells the audience that it has been one year since the death of Jacob Marley, the business partner of Ebenezer Scrooge.
-The scene gives way to Scrooge and his employee, Bob Cratchit, who are both working hard at Scrooge's counting-house where Scrooge makes loans to people in need of money.
-A customer enters and speaks of financial difficulties, and Scrooge seems to take delight in her troubles.
+As the play opens, a group of actors from the Victorian Age reads from Charles Dickens' book A Christmas Carol about the miserable character that is Ebenezer Scrooge.
+The actors breathe life into a heap of props, and Scrooge appears as the action begins.
+It is Christmas Eve, 1842, in London, England, and one year since the death of Jacob Marley, the business partner of Ebenezer Scrooge.
+The scene follows Scrooge and his employee, Bob Cratchit, who are both working hard at Scrooge's counting-house where Scrooge makes loans to people in need of money.
+A customer, Mrs. Lack, enters and speaks of financial difficulties, and Scrooge seems to take delight in her troubles.
 Scrooge's nephew Frederick arrives to invite him to Christmas dinner, but Scrooge angrily refuses and demands that he leave.
 Late in the day, Cratchit asks off work for Christmas Day.
 Scrooge bitterly denounces Christmas and demands that Cratchit make up the hours off by coming in early the following day.
 Alone at the end of the work day, Scrooge greedily looks at a box containing a lot of money.